 Your child's safety is your responsibility.
 The following tips should help you keep your baby out of harm's way from birth through their toddler years.

 - Always use a federally approved car safety seat when traveling in a motor vehicle.

-- Carefully read safety seat instructions to ensure that the seat has been properly installed.
+- Carefully read safety seat instructions, as well as instructions in your car's owner's manual, to ensure that the seat has been properly installed.

 - NEVER carry your infant in your lap while you ride in a car.

-- For the first two years of a baby's life, car seats should face the rear of the vehicle.
+- For the first 2 years of a baby's life, car seats should face the rear of the vehicle.
 The safest location for the car seat is the middle of the back seat.

 - NEVER put the baby in the front passenger seat of cars, especially those with airbags.
 If you have a truck with no back seat, you should disengage the airbag while the baby's seat is in the car.